Skip to content

 After reading the NhRP’s papers in support of the application, including the supporting affirmations of prominent experts on primate intelligence, and copies of identical applications that had been dismissed without a hearing by judges in other New York counties, I signed the order to the extent of directing both sides to appear before me to argue the merits of the application.
 Research revealed, however, that an appellate court in a different judicial district had upheld a lower court’s refusal to sign an identical writ sought by the NhRP on the ground that chimpanzees are not “persons.”
 Although I presided in a Manhattan trial court, I was bound by that appellate ruling absent a contrary appellate decision in my judicial district.
 As ordering a hearing on an application did not constitute the ultimate relief sought by the NhRP, I determined to proceed with oral argument.

-My order attracted worldwide attention, and I was most respectful.
+My order attracted worldwide attention, most of which was respectful.
 Around the courthouse at 60 Centre Street, however, the word “bananas” was liberally bandied about.
 The New York Daily News got in on the fun by publishing a cartoon depicting me in judicial robes standing on a tree branch hand-in-hand with a chimpanzee and confronted by Tarzan, who points at me and says, “Me Tarzan- you jerk.”
 (See below).
 Some months earlier, the cartoonist had depicted lawyer Steven Wise, the founder of the NhRP, also standing on a tree branch with a chimpanzee and Jane, but Tarzan does not call him a jerk.
 (See below).

 I was otherwise ridiculed by those who laughingly contended that I would next grant chimpanzees voting rights.
 Others said I’d be the first judge to perform marriage ceremonies for all kinds of animals.
 Such contentions reflect an inability to perceive not only that I had only held oral argument on the application, but also that while chimpanzees are autonomous in some regards, they certainly can neither vote nor marry.
 Fear inspires irrationality and nervous jocularity.
 I was ultimately obliged to deny the writ, given the aforementioned appellate decision.